 Independent associations such as the National Black Nurses Association, the National Association of Hispanic Nurses, the American Association for Men in Nursing, Black Nurses Rock, and others are also working to support nurses currently in the field with mentorships, continuing education opportunities, and professional networking events.

 The entire health care industry is healthier when a concerted effort is made to increase diversity.
 Are you ready to add your unique voice?
-Learn more about Excelsior’s associate, bachelor’s, and master’s in nursing programs, including a dual nursing degree.
+Learn more about Excelsior’s associate, bachelor’s, master’s in nursing programs, including a dual nursing degree.